 - The Bitto Center.
 The Bitto valley in the Orobic Alps is home to the town of Gerola Alta, where the rare Bitto cheese is made.
 Tucci meets cheese maker Paolo Ciapparelli, who explains the history, production, and lengthy aging process of Bitto.
 We then get to watch Tucci make pizzoccheri, buckwheat-flour pasta native to the Valtellina.

 - Lake Como Fishing.
-The Lago di Como is famous as a playground for the rich.
+Lago di Como is famous as a playground for the rich.
 But rather than hang out with George Clooney et al during this visit, Tucci goes fishing with William Cavadini.
 Cavadini, the president of the Lake Como fisherman’s association Pescatori Como Alpha, cleans and cooks a meal of fresh perch while discussing his Lega Nord politics and love for its leader Matteo Salvini.
 It’s an awkward moment between the two, as Tucci points out the “human instinct for saving people” in the face of refugee policies under Salvini.
-But the moment is a political counterpoint to the Bologna episode in which Tucci met with an activist on the left.
+But the moment serves as a political counterpoint to the Bologna episode in which Tucci met with an activist on the left.

 Back in Milan